Scan Science and Technology

 Abstract It is important to develop DNA markers closely linked to the first flower node for molecular marker-assisted selection in kenaf breeding.
 Kenaf (Hibiscus cannabinus L.) is an annual, multipurpose industrial crop with a worldwide distribution.
 The higher the node of the first flower, the greater is the fiber yield.
 In this study, a population of 130 F2 individuals was constructed through the cross of K215(♀)×K89(♂).
 Twenty-five individuals with higher first flower node and twenty-five individuals with lower first flower node were chosen and their DNA were pooled to construct two Bulked DNA pools according to the phenotype.
 Specific-locus amplified fragment sequencing (SLAF-seq) combined with Bulked Segregant Analysis (BSA) was used to identify candidate DNA markers closely linked to the first flower node.
 Sixteen single-nucleotide polymorphism (SNP) loci were obtained from 11 related SLAF markers associated with the first flower node.
 SNP locus validation was performed using Sanger sequencing method.
 The SNP locus S961-2 in Sanger sequencing by using the primer M41961 was consistent with the SNP locus in the related SLAF-seq.
 The accuracy rate of the genotypes consistent with the first flower node was 91.2% (31/34).
 To our knowledge, S961-2 is the first SNP locus to be identified that is closely linked to the first flower node.
 This SNP locus may be useful for marker-assisted selection in breeding of high fiber yielding varieties of kenaf.

-Lei Wang – 3rd expert on this subject based on the ideXlab platform
+Lei Wang – One of the best experts on this subject based on the ideXlab platform.

 quantitative trait loci detection of edwardsiella tarda resistance in japanese flounder paralichthys olivaceus using Bulked Segregant AnalysisChinese Journal of Oceanology and Limnology, 2016Co-Authors: Xiaoxia Wang, Wenteng Xu, Lei Wang, Songlin ChenAbstract: